 - Extending the Tenure Clock APM 133-17-h (2 years maximum) - Significant illness of self or immediate family member - Childbearing/rearing (1 year per birth/adoption event) - Catastrophic research infrastructure delay or failure - Ensure that eligible faculty request clock extensions when the event occurs, even if they don't think they will need to use the extra time - Ensure that voting faculty know these extensions are not pejorative ... standard language is provided by AA.

-Recent changes in APIVI 133 make extensions for childbirth or child adoption automatic
+Extensions for childbirth or child adoption are automatic.

 Extending the tenure clock / postponement of a merit action